Andromeda-One/emberfall/Emberfall.md

 ## 1 A.C.
 Father finally dealt with the spirits in [Wraithhold Woods](./Wraithhold%20Woods.md).
 Good riddance.
 It will be nice to ride through there again, I've missed that from when I was a boy.
 ## 0 A.C.
 [The Great Unification](./The%20Great%20Unification.md) is complete.
 After three months of bloodshed, the hunger of [the Imperialists](./High%20Senate.md#imperialist-party) has finally been sated.
-All it's taken was several hundred lives and control over all corners of the [Motherland](./Motherland.md).
+All it's taken was several hundred lives and control over all corners of the Mainland.
 I cannot believe my father is in support of this.
 ## 21 B.C.
 I was born.
 ## ≈320 B.C.